Jindouz/rct_firebase_login_redux/README.md

 - Node.js
 - npm
 - Firebase account and project
-- Edit redux/actions/firebase.ts with your firebase project settings auth data
+- Edit redux/actions/firebase.ts with your firebase project settings auth data (enable google login as auth in your firebase project)

 ### Install dependencies